 What are we doing well and what can we do better?

-Earlier this year, we conducted our biennial grantee partner and applicant perception survey through the Center of Effective Philanthropy (CEP).
+in 2020, we conducted our biennial grantee partner and applicant perception survey through the Center of Effective Philanthropy (CEP).
 CEP has surveyed more than 50,000 grantee partners of more than 300 funders to build a dataset that allows foundations to assess their performance, as viewed by grantee partners, on a comparative basis.

 Tracking, monitoring, reviewing and improving our grantmaking and accompaniment processes is very important to Mama Cash.
 We want to remain accountable to the movements we work with and for.
 As Mama Cash is becoming a participatory grantmaker for all our funds from 2021, institutionalising principles and processes of transparency and accountability have become even more important than they already were.